swdayu/howtos/android/auto/README.md

 Automate UI tests with Android Studio:

-- download [Android Testing Support Library](https://developer.android.com/tools/testing-support-library/index.html) in  Android SDK Manager
+- Download [Android Testing Support Library](https://developer.android.com/tools/testing-support-library/index.html) in  Android SDK Manager

-- after download, the library is installed under the folder `<android-sdk>/extra/android/m2repository/`, and related classes are located under the `android.support.test` package
+- After download, the library is installed under the folder `<android-sdk>/extra/android/m2repository/`, and related classes are located under the `android.support.test` package

-- to use the Android Testing Support Library in Gradle project, add these dependencies in your `build.gradle` file
+- To use the Android Testing Support Library in Gradle project, add these dependencies in your `build.gradle` file

         dependencies {
           androidTestCompile 'com.android.support.test:runner:0.4'